microsoft/microsoft-ui-xaml/docs/roadmap.md

 ### WinUI 3.0 Timelines and Milestones

-WinUI 3 will release as a series of preview releases throughout 2020, culminating with v3.0 shipping in 2021.
+WinUI 3 will release as a series of preview releases throughout 2020, culminating with our first supported, production-ready release shipping in March 2021.

 As we move towards releasing a stable, supported version of WinUI 3, we're looking to transition into a release cadence that includes more frequent pre-releases alongside less frequent stable releases, similar to the release cadence of WinUI 2.x.